Steven Snowden QC is recognised in the independent legal directories as one of the leading barristers in the country in his chosen areas of work.

 Steven works on his own or with a junior in the full range of personal injury work on liability and quantum for claimants and defendants, including:

-- Maximum severity quantum claims (fatal accidents, brain, spinal, amputation and other catastrophic injuries) with issues including periodical payments, pension losses, local authority funding issues, claims involving young children and the overlap between business and personal losses.
-He produces persuasive, detailed, narrative schedules and counter schedules and is fully familiar with all Ogden Tables issues.
+- Maximum severity quantum claims (fatal accidents, brain, spinal, amputation and other catastrophic injuries) with issues including periodical payments, pension losses, accommodation claims, prosthetics, assistive technology.
+He deals with claims involving speculative losses for young children and the overlap between business and personal losses.
+He regularly handles cases pleaded at £15m+, produces persuasive, detailed, narrative schedules and counter schedules and is fully familiar with all Ogden Tables and PPO issues.

-- Road traffic accidents, often involving technical expert reconstruction evidence.
+- Road traffic accident claims involving technical expert reconstruction evidence.

-- Cases involving allegations of fraud or exaggeration.
+- Cases involving allegations of fraud, exaggeration or fundamental dishonesty.

 - Sports injuries.